YaoGroup/DIFFICE_jax/README.md

 Find the full documentation [here](https://diffice-jax.readthedocs.io/en/latest/).
 We provided the documentation for both the algorithms and the mathematical formulation for the data assimilation of ice shelves.

 ## Getting Started with a Tutorial using Synthetic Data [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/YaoGroup/DIFFICE_jax/blob/main/tutorial/colab/train_syndata.ipynb)
 We highly recommend new users to get familar with the software by reading the document and playing with the synthetic example prepared in the [`tutorial`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/tutorial) folder.
-The synthetic example allow users to generate the synthetic data of velocity and thickness of an ice-shelf flow in a rectangular domain with any given viscosity profile.
-Users can then use the PINNs code prepared in the folder to infer the given viscosity from the synthetic code.
-We provide a [Colab Notebook](https://colab.research.google.com/github/YaoGroup/DIFFICE_jax/blob/main/tutorial/train_syndata.ipynb) that allows users to compare the given viscosity with the PINN inferred viscosity to validate the accuracy of PINNs on inverse problem.
+The synthetic example allow users to generate the synthetic data of velocity and thickness of an ice-shelf flow in an idealized rectangular domain with a prescribed viscosity profile.
+Users can use the Colab Notebook to infer the viscosity from the synthetic velocity and thickness, and compare with the given synthetic viscosity to validate the PINN result.

 ## Real-data Examples